-Depending on whom you ask, the baseline of the recommended daily protein intake is between 0.8 and 1g per kilogram of body weight.
-If you assume you weight 60 kilos, then you need between 48 and 60 grams per day.
+Depending on who you ask, the baseline of the recommended daily protein intake is between 0.8 and 1g per kilogram of body weight.
+If you assume you weigh 60 kilos, then you need between 48 and 60 grams per day.
 If you are overweight, you should take your assumed ideal weight as reference.
 You can use the BMI to estimate your body weight.
 Give your height and play with the weight until you hit the normal zone.

 With a normal, not extra protein rich but balanced diet, you can archive this goal already half-way through the day.
 Even when consuming much processed food, you arrive above this threshold through the day.

 When doing sports or when recovering from an injury or illness, your protein need rises due to the higher demand of protein to rebuild structures.
 A protein rich diet therefore can improve recovery and muscle growth times.